DeFazio Confirmed As Transportation Chair

 Key Takeaways:

-• Rep. Pete DeFazio, the new chairman of the House Transportation and Infrastructure Committee, plans to prioritize a comprehensive infrastructure bill, shifting the committee's immediate focus away from aviation issues.
+• Rep. Pete DeFazio (D-Ore.) is the new chairman of the House Committee on Transportation and Infrastructure, planning to prioritize a comprehensive infrastructure bill and shift focus away from aviation for the time being.

 See a mistake?
 Contact us.